luapower/website/www/md/faq.md

 luajit installation.
 Binaries for all platforms are included directly into the repo's master branch, and `luajit` is a shell script which selects the right luajit executable for your platform at runtime, and sets up the environment so that modules and other dependencies are looked for in the luapower directory first, effectively isolating the installation from other libraries that might be present in the host system.
+C sources and build scripts are in there too in separate directories.

+This results in a self-contained, version-controled, run-everywhere, build-anytime LuaJIT installation in which packages can be added, removed, upgraded and downgraded at will.

 ## How do I install it?